Iterative Refinement

 NBI Geometric Convergence: Substrate-Independent Topology

-LLM embedding spaces should show statistical topology similar to biological neural networks if universal optimization is substrate-independent
+LLM embedding spaces should show statistical topology similar to biological neural networks if universal optimization operates independently of substrate.

 Documented Mar 2, 2026 · Active Testing